Find Out Today's Petrol, Diesel Rates In Your City In SMS. Here's How

-Oil marketing companies provide a range of services to communicate the latest rates of fuel to their customers.
+How To Find Latest Fuel Prices: Oil marketing companies provide a range of services to communicate the latest rates of fuel to their customers.
 For instance, state-run Indian Oil Corporation (IOC) provides an SMS-based facility which enables its customers in different parts of the country to receive information on current fuel rates on their mobile.
 The customer is required to send an SMS in a format prescribed by the company to a particular number in order to avail this service.
-(Also Read: Diesel Prices Cut After A Day's Pause, Petrol Rate Unchanged For 5th Day)
+(Also Read: Petrol, Diesel Rates Unchanged For Third Straight Day)

 Here's how to make use of Indian Oil's SMS facility to find out the latest fuel rates in different parts of the country: